csi-hamburg/HCHS-brain-states-RR/analysis/code/R/pipeline.md

-In this repository we present the statistical analysis pipeline for a proposed replication of the main effects reported in [Schlemm et al, 2022](https://doi.org/10.1016/j.biopsych.2022.03.019).
-For illustration, we will use the pipeline to re-analyse data from the first 1000 imaging subjects of the Hamburg City Health Study (HCHS), while the replication analysis will be based on an independent sample of approximately 1500 HCHS subjects.
+In this repository we present the statistical analysis pipeline for a replication of the main effects reported in [Schlemm et al, 2022](https://doi.org/10.1016/j.biopsych.2022.03.019).
+The replication analysis is based on an independent sample of approximately 1500 HCHS subjects.

 # MRI data preprocessing,  white matter lesion segmentation and covariates
-We assume that structural and functional MR imaging data have been quality assessed and processed using FreeSurfer, sMRIprep, and fMRIprep.
-We also assume that [xcpEngine](https://github.com/PennLINC/xcpEngine) output is available as
+Structural and functional MR imaging data have been quality assessed and processed using FreeSurfer, sMRIprep, and fMRIprep. [xcpEngine](https://github.com/PennLINC/xcpEngine) output is available as

 `
 ./derivatives/xcpengine/{design}/sub-{subjectID}/fcon/{atlas}/sub-{subjectID}_{atlas}_ts.1D
 `

 In [Schlemm et al, 2022](https://doi.org/10.1016/j.biopsych.2022.03.019), we used the '36p' confound regression strategy and the 'schaefer400' atlas.
-In the following multiverse analysis, we will use additional regression strategies and brain parcellations, namely
+In the following multiverse analysis, we used additional regression strategies and brain parcellations, namely

 `
 24p, 24p_gsr, 36p_spkreg, 36p_despike, 36p_scrub, aCompCor, tCompCpr, aroma